MiSTer-devel/Arcade-Cosmic_MiSTer/README.md

 I have added a screen flip option to the sprite code, sprites are flipped by the software on the real hardware, but everything else does have a flip signal.
 It is implemented as a fake dip switch.

-No Man's Land needs the background video lined up properly in all flip modes.

-No Man's Land need sound samples sourced and connected up.

 ## Hiscore save/load

 Save and load of hiscores is supported for Cosmic Alien only.